babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

 sidebar_label: Global Params
 hide_table_of_contents: true
 ---
-# Global system configuration
+# Global System Configuration

-## Staking parameters
+## Staking Parameters

 The Global Configuration includes a series of versioned governance parameters that greatly affect the behaviour of the system.
 Detailed information can be found [here](https://github.com/babylonchain/networks/tree/main/bbn-test-4/parameters).